Skip to Main Content

 What Situations Call For A Brookfield Domestic Violence Defense Attorney Right Now?

-In Brookfield and the surrounding Connecticut courts, many cases begin with a mandatory next-business-day court appearance after an arrest.
-You may be ordered to appear in Danbury Superior Court or another nearby courthouse, often with very little time to prepare.
-At that first appearance, the judge and family relations officers decide whether to issue or continue a criminal protective order.
-A criminal defense lawyer who regularly handles domestic violence charges can help you prepare for that first appearance and speak on your behalf.
-A domestic violence defense attorney understands how statements made in the hallway, to family relations, or to the police can be used against you later.
-You should not try to handle those conversations alone when a single sentence can change the entire direction of your case.
+In Brookfield-area courts, many cases begin with a mandatory next-business-day court appearance after an arrest.
+At that first appearance, judges and family relations officers decide whether to issue or continue protective orders.
+A criminal defense attorney who regularly handles domestic violence charges can help you prepare for that first appearance and speak on your behalf.
+You should not handle those conversations alone when a single sentence can change the entire direction of your case.

 What Are Your Next Steps With A Brookfield Domestic Violence Defense Attorney?